skeeto/blowpipe/README.md

     $ make CC=x86_64-w64-mingw32-gcc EXEEXT=.exe

-To build with MSVC use this command:
+To quickly build with MSVC:

-    cl.exe -Ox blowpipe.c blowfish.c advapi32.lib
+    cl.exe -Ox blowpipe.c blowfish.c

+There's also an `amalgamation` target, which will combine all sources and headers into a single C source file, `blowpipe-cli.c`, ready to be compiled trivially anywhere by any C99 compiler.

 ## Wire format